-Exception: A floor or landing is not required at the top of an interior flight of stairs, provided a door does not swing over the stairs.
+Exception: A floor or landing is not required at the top of an interior flight of stairs, including stairs in an enclosed garage, provided a door does not swing over the stairs.

-A flight of stairs shall not have a vertical rise greater than 12 feet (3658 mm) between floor levels or landings.
+A flight of stairs shall not have a vertical rise larger than 12 feet (3658 mm) between floor levels or landings.

-The width of each landing shall not be less than the stairway served.
+The width of each landing shall not be less than the width of the stairway served.
 Every landing shall have a minimum dimension of 36 inches (914 mm) measured in the direction of travel.

 R311.5.5 Stairway walking surface.
-The walking surface of treads and landings of stairways shall be sloped no steeper than one unit vertical in 48 inches horizontal (2-percent slope).
+The walking surface of treads and landings of stairways shall be sloped no steeper than one unit vertical in 48 inches horizontal (2 percent slope).